 Clues It’s Early Victorian (1837–1860):

 This period reflected the early years of the young monarch’s reign and the excitement it brought with it.
-Typical early Victorian jewelry featured:
+Typical early Victorian jewellery featured:

-- Mixed media rings increased in popularity, featuring materials that weren’t typically paired in jewellery, such as ivory, coral and tortoise shell.
+- Mixed media rings increased in popularity, featuring materials that weren’t typically paired in jewellery, such as ivory, coral and tortoise shell with precious gemstones.
 Much like Georgian jewellery, designs were inspired fauna and flora alike, featuring details like doves, snakes, leaves, floral garlands, vines, hearts and even eyes

 - Designs were inspired by ostentatious creatures, such as serpents.
 Representative of eternal love, snakes became popular motifs in early Victorian jewellery.
 Queen Victoria herself received an engagement ring featuring a snake with an emerald set in its head from Prince Albert, and just like royals of today, whatever she wore became all the rage